-Biggest principal shakeup in Hamilton Co. schools may be complete
+Biggest principal shakeup in Hamilton Co. schools is now complete

-Hamilton County Schools has apparently completed the largest principal shakeup in the district's history, with 26 new principals in place compared to the first day of school in August 2017.
-Although no official announcement has been made, former secondary school director LeAndrea Ware is currently serving as interim executive principal at Howard School, and will reportedly lead the school in 2018-19.
-Superintendent Dr. Bryan Johnson also announced the principal selections for Nolan Elementary and Alpine Crest Elementary.
+Hamilton County Schools has completed the largest principal shakeup in the district's history, with 26 new principals in place compared to the first day of school in August 2017.
+Former secondary operations director Dr. LeAndrea Ware has been serving as interim executive principal at Howard School, and will lead the school in 2018-19.

 Dr. Kelley Weiss, current assistant superintendent in Enfield Maine, will be the new principal at Alpine Crest Elementary.
 Dr. Weiss has been an assistant superintendent for the past year in charge of curriculum development and teacher evaluation.
 She has spent six years in school administration, and she taught for eight years.
 Weiss was the principal at Enfield Station School from 2012 to 2017.
 She also spent two years as principal and assistant principal at Millinocket, Maine.
 Classroom experience for Weiss was as a science teacher at Old Town High School in Maine.
 She holds a bachelor’s degree from Coastal Carolina University; a master’s from the University of Maine, and a doctorate from Liberty University.